 After the arrival of Bernd Leno in the summer of 2018, the goalkeeper joined Napoli on loan and signed a permanent deal a year later.
-He remains a squad option at the Stadio San Paolo, having been in and out of their first team under Carlo Ancelotti, Gennaro Gattuso and Luciano Spalletti.
+He was a squad option for the Serie A outfit, in and out of contention under Carlo Ancelotti, Gennaro Gattuso and Luciano Spalletti.

 A fashion icon, a vegan and an aggravator of dads everywhere, Bellerin has had his ups and downs – in part due to injuries – since he started to break through at Arsenal back in 2014.

-The full-back has since fallen down the pecking order under Arteta and has gone out on loan to Real Betis in a bid to revive his career and make his father happy.
+The full-back fell down the pecking order under Arteta and went out on loan to Real Betis in a bid to revive his career and make his father happy.

 “My dad actually supported Real Betis,” Bellerin told Mundial.
 “He grew up in Seville, and I grew up as a Betis fan.
 All my first kits were Real Betis.”

 That loan went reasonably successfully, but their financial limitations stopped them signing him on a permanent deal.

 Bellerin’s contract was terminated by mutual consent on transfer deadline day last summer, allowing him to rejoin boyhood club Barcelona on a free transfer, but he only featured on the periphery of Xavi’s squad and left to join Sporting Lisbon in January.
 He lasted six months in Portugal before making a romantic return to Betis in the summer.

 CB: Shkodran Mustafi

 There was a time in which Germany international and World Cup winner Mustafi enjoyed a reputation as a pretty solid operator at the back.